GoogleCloudPlatform/datashare-toolkit/ingestion/README.md

 `BQDS`'s entry point is through a Cloud Function that is listening for events within a host storage bucket.
-This function can be deployed to a bucket of your choice using the deployment script it `ingestion/bin`
+This function can be deployed to a bucket of your choice using the deployment script in `ingestion/bin`

 An ingestion begins when a supported file type (```csv```,
 ```csv.gz```, ```txt```, ```avro``` or ```json```)  is discovered by ```processUpload``` through Google Cloud Functions'